-With the help of the union, CPSU member, Mark, successfully challenged his employment contract and negotiated more than $200,000 in back pay.
+With the CPSU's help, Mark challenged his contract and negotiated more than $200,000 in back pay.

 Mark was employed on a common law contract, rather than the enterprise agreement, for more than six years.